-After filing for aid, Saint Xavier University will evaluate your eligibility and compile your awards in an award letter.
-Along with your award letter, we will create a Shopping Sheet, which is a tool that simplifies the results of your aid eligibility to allow for easy comparison among school offerings.
+After filing for aid, Saint Xavier University will evaluate your eligibility and compile your financial aid offer.
+Along with your offer, we will create a College Financing Plan, which is a tool that simplifies the results of your aid eligibility to allow for easy comparison among school offerings.
 This standardized form provides personalized financial aid information for undergraduate and graduate service members, veterans, military spouses and other military family members.

-Your Shopping Sheet will list grant and scholarship amounts, along with net costs to you after this gift aid.
+Your College Financing Plan will list grant and scholarship amounts, along with net costs to you after this gift aid.
 This is followed by additional work-study and loan options to help meet remaining educational costs.
 Estimated monthly loan payments after graduation are detailed, should you choose to borrow.
-The Shopping Sheet also contains data on Saint Xavier University, including graduation rates and loan default rates, for your reference.
+The College Financing Plan also contains data on Saint Xavier University, including graduation rates and loan default rates, for your reference.

-Once compiled, you will receive an email from the Saint Xavier University Office of Financial Aid, directing you to view your personalized Shopping Sheet online, by logging into your secure mySXU account.
+Once compiled, you will receive an email from the Saint Xavier University Office of Financial Aid, directing you to view your personalized College Financing Plan online, by logging into your secure mySXU account.